capacitor-community/stripe/packages/terminal/README.md

 4. ConnectedReader
 5. `connectReader()` Promise resolves

-Your app should show UI to the user indiciating that a software update is being installed to explain why connecting is taking longer than usual.
+Your app should show UI to the user indicating that a software update is being installed to explain why connecting is taking longer than usual.

 [*Stripe docs reference*](https://stripe.dev/stripe-terminal-android/external/com.stripe.stripeterminal.external.callable/-reader-listener/on-start-installing-update.html)